 - Weed!
 Besides cleaning up around diseased plants, this is a giant “must.”
-Even if you can’t weed, exactly, deadhead your weeds now and discard the seeds deep in the woods or somewhere they cannot resprout.
+Even if you can’t weed, exactly, deadhead your weeds now and discard the seeds somewhere they cannot resprout.
 Fewer seeds now, fewer weeds next year.

 about those weeds…

 NOW IS THE TIME limit next year’s weeds.
 I love the expression: “One year seed, seven years weed.”
 Don’t let them set seed!
 Some species are actually easier to thwart in late summer and fall, like these (including knotweed, ragweed, Ailanthus, bindweed, curly dock and more).

 - A weed I planted (oops!), Houttuynia or chameleon plant

 - Mugwort and prunella

 - Hedge bindweed and spotted spurge